-Prince William Has Been Giving Brother Prince Harry ‘Tips on Fatherhood’ After His Wedding
+Prince William Has Been Giving Brother Prince Harry ‘Tips On Fatherhood’ After His Wedding

 — Access (@accessonline) May 21, 2018

-Of course, the relationship between Auntie Meghan and her nephew Prince George, who will almost certainly one day be the King of England, has been the subject of tongue-in-cheek playfulness from English Instagram user Gary Janetti.
-As you may remember, some photos of Prince George captured on the day of the Royal Wedding showed him not exactly living his best life.
-Whether that was because he hates his auntie or because, more likely, the five-year-old would rather have been literally anywhere else that day, we’ll leave to the reader.
+Of course, the relationship between Auntie Meghan and her nephew Prince George, who will almost certainly one day be the king of England, has been the subject of tongue-in-cheek playfulness from English Instagram user Gary Janetti.
+As you may remember, some photos of Prince George captured on the day of the royal wedding showed him not exactly living his best life.
+Whether that was because he hates his auntie or because, more likely, the 5-year-old would rather have been literally anywhere else that day; we’ll leave to the reader.
 But Janetti has been having a blast with it, according to Time.

 Joking aside, it looks like the families of Prince Harry and Prince William are getting on just swimmingly.
-The two Princes have been inseparable since they were little boys, and they and their families just live a few doors down from each other on the grounds of Kensington Palace.
+The two princes have been inseparable since they were little boys, and they and their families just live a few doors down from each other on the grounds of Kensington Palace.

 Considering that both boys were largely raised by nannies, it’s unclear what sort of “fatherhood tips” Prince William will be able to offer to Prince Harry.